hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/11_multiQC.md

 /n/groups/hbctraining/rna-seq_2019_02/snapshots/full_dataset_results/salmon/*salmon
 ```

-> Note: You will see the progress of analysis printed out on the terminal as the tool runs.
+> **NOTE**: You will see the progress of analysis printed out on the terminal as the tool runs.
 If you want to save this output into a log file (for future reference), you can use `2>` operator to redirect it to a file.
 For example, at the end of script, add `2> log.txt`.

-It takes a couple of minutes to generate the multiQC report.
+It takes a couple of minutes to generate the MultiQC report.
 The report provides nice visualizations across samples, to determine consistency and to identify problematic samples.

-The output of multiQC is one HTML file (`multiqc_report_rnaseq.html`) and a data folder.
-Let's transfer the interactive HTML report over to our laptops using **FileZilla**, and visualize the outputs of the four tools we used to generate the report.
+The output of MultiQC is one HTML file (`multiqc_report_rnaseq.html`) and a data folder.
+Transfer the interactive HTML report over to our laptops using **FileZilla**, and visualize the outputs of the four tools we used to generate the report.

+> *For a refresher on using Filezilla, please refer back to our [FastQC assessment lesson](07_qc_fastqc_assessment.md).*

 ## Assessing the quality control metrics